Websoft9/docker-onlyofficecommunityserver/README.md

 [English](/README.md) | [简体中文](/README-zh.md)

 This repository is developed by [Websoft9](https://www.websoft9.com), is an **Cloud Native** docker-compose solution.
-It helps user install [ONLYOFFICE CommunityServer](https://github.com/ONLYOFFICE/Docker-CommunityServer) and pre-configure required items automatically and users only need to run a command on Linux.
+It helps users to install [ONLYOFFICE CommunityServer](https://github.com/ONLYOFFICE/Docker-CommunityServer) and pre-configure required items automatically and users only need to run a command on Linux.
 It simplifies the complicated installation and initialization process.

 ## System Requirements